kuchpio/graph-pattern-matching/edge_detection/README.md

 # Graph Generator

-This project creates a graph based on the edges detected in an image.
+This module creates a graph based on the edges detected in an image.

 ## Installation